OlivierLD/small-boards/M5StickC/README.md

 ### Apple...
 Apple did it again, what was working before does not anymore (not to mention all the cables and connectors).
 On the last OS (Catalina), the serial port where the M5Stick-C is connected cannot be used to upload a new sketch.

-Again, use a Raspberry Pi, and you'll be just fine.
+Again, use a computer instead of a Mac (like a Raspberry Pi), and you'll be just fine.

 ---